kujunda-seda/template-love-game/README.md

 # [Game title]
 [Game description]

 _Note: This repo is not intended for contributing.
-Its only purpose is to provide a ready-made template to create games with Lua and LÖVE framework for iOS without the need for time consuming setup.
-Install the tools, create the repo, change Apple Developer team and app bundle identifier, distribute.
-Please make a fork if you require changes to the template._
+Its only purpose is to provide a ready-made template to create games with Lua and LÖVE framework for iOS without the need for time consuming setup._

+If you are new to [LÖVE](https://love2d.org) - it's a straightforward and easy-to-learn game development framework with a basic run loop, events and graphics.
+It doesn't limit your creativity as some engines do.
+And if you're into coding, you can create your new game literally in days, even if you had no prior experience with the [Lua language](https://www.lua.org/start.html).
+You just need four (or two) steps to start:
+1. Install the tools
+2. Create the repo
+3. Change Apple Developer team and app bundle identifier
+4. Distribute to TestFlight

+As your games will be getting more complex, you might want to apply a little structure into the written code and I welcome you to read my article on [Clean architecture based on LÖVE example](https://medium.com/@yankalbaska/clean-architecture-in-game-development-e57542a96e5e).

+_Replace the above text with your new game description._

 ## Development Environment Setup
 Developing iOS games with [LÖVE framework](https://love2d.org) consists of 2 parts:
 - `build` - a preset xcode project used for installing on a simulator and distribution (only distribution-specific changes will be required),
 - `src` - the sources for the game, used for the development and to create the final `.love` file.
 Most of the creative work will be done in this folder only.

 After running the sources locally, you zip the `/src` source folder contents (without the folder itself) and rename `.zip` file into `.love`.
-This file is later used in iOS simulator or XCode project bundle to distribute in TestFlight / App Store.
+This file is later used in the iOS simulator or XCode project bundle to distribute in TestFlight / App Store.

 ### 1. Install LÖVE framework for macOS
 To be able to run and compile LÖVE games you need to install the framework/app.
 1. Download the latest version of LÖVE from [the website](http://love2d.org/#download), choose: MacOS 64-bit zipped.
-2. Unzip the app and move it to **Applications** folder.
+2. Unzip the app and move it into the **Applications** folder.
 3. To be able to call `love` from terminal in IDE and see console output, add alias to `~/.zshrc`:
 ```
 alias love="/Applications/love.app/Contents/MacOS/love"